SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-browse-your-sites-visitors/rule.md

 * **Department:** Groups visitors based on department.
 * **Browser:** Groups visitors based on the browser they are using to access your website.
 * **Search Engine:** If the visitors arrived at your website through a search engine (e.g. Google), they will be grouped under this category.
-* **Search Term:** If the visitors typed in a search term to get to your website, they will be grouped in this section based on the term they used. <br>
+* **Search Term:** If the visitors typed in a search term to get to your website, they will be grouped in this section based on the term they used.

 **Using the High Load Dashboard (Premium)**